-Utilization:

-- 1. The sick leave bank can only be used by participating employees. - 2.
-The sick leave bank may be used only after the participating employee's available paid leave has been exhausted. - 3.
-The sick leave bank can only be used for a serious or catastrophic illness, events, or injury that requires immediate medical treatment or surgery of such magnitude that the employee's health is impaired to such an extent that he or she has no option but to seek medical treatment that requires extended time away from the job.
+Utilization: The sick leave bank can be used by participating employees only after the employee's available paid leave has been exhausted.
+The sick leave bank can only be used for a serious or catastrophic illness or injury of such magnitude that the employee's health is impaired to such an extent that he or she has no option but to seek medical treatment that requires extended time away from the job.
 The following list is not exclusive, but identifies some health conditions that are included and excluded as catastrophic under this definition.
 INCLUDED: cancer/tumor, heart attack, aneurysm, stroke, surgery, debilitating/immobilizing injury or condition, acute illness/disease.

-EXCLUDED: elective surgery, maternity (unless severe complications arise); recurring infections such as cold, flu, migraines, allergies, etc.).

-- 4. Participating employees are eligible to draw the following number of days per year (if approved):
+EXCLUDED: elective surgery, maternity (unless severe complications arise); recurring infections such as cold, flu, migraines, allergies, etc.....).
+Participating employees are eligible to draw the following number of days per year (if approved):